-\Note: Net gain on sale of investments primarily represented a realized gain from the sale of investments in the International Stock Fund in fiscal year 1998-1999 and the sale of investments in the Mutual Equity Fund in fiscal year 1999-2000 by the State Treasurer.
+Note: Net gain on sale of investments primarily represented realized gains from the sale of investments in the Mutual Fixed Income Fund for both fiscal years 2001-2002 and 2002-2003 by the State Treasurer.

 A summary of the Fund's expenditures for three fiscal years has been presented below.
 The totals include a comparison of the three major recurring expenditures along with a non-recurring expenditure for the loss on sale of investments.